UniMath/agda-unimath/src/species/exponentials-cauchy-series-of-types-in-subuniverses.lagda.md

-# Exponential of Cauchy series of species of types in subuniverse
+# Exponential of Cauchy series of species of types in subuniverses

 ```agda
 module species.exponentials-cauchy-series-of-types-in-subuniverses where